jbshep/conversational-python-legacy/chapters/ch2_cond.md

 Any `if` block can have an `else` block to handle situations where the `if` condition is `False`, but having an `else` block is optional.

 Boolean expressions can be formed using *logical operators*.
-We’ve already seen greater-than (`>`).
+We've already seen greater-than (`>`).
 Table~\ref{tbl:logic_ops} shows the rest of the logical operators in Python.
 Note that, for example, `>=` denotes greater-than-or-equal-to, presumably because the symbol \( \geq \)  does not exist on your computer keyboard.